NuevoFoundation/workshops/content/english/python-basics/basics/repl-it.md

 ---
-title: "Starting up with Repl.it"
+title: "Starting up with Replit"
 date: 2019-07-23T11:45:38-07:00
 draft: false
 weight: 1
 ---

-Open your favorite internet browser (such as Edge, Firefox, Google Chrome, Internet Explorer) and go to https://repl.it.
+Open your favorite internet browser (such as Edge, Firefox, Google Chrome, Internet Explorer) and go to https://replit.com.
 Scroll to the bottom of the page, look for `languages`, search for Python and click it.

 ![#Can't find image](../../img/replLang.png)